This is a list of projects I am working on, or have worked on. All are open source.

 - This was an Open Plans project to give a small REST service to map locations to areas.
 It used PostgreSQL, had some import tools, did it’s thing.
 My first and last real geospatial project.

-Miscellaneous Retired Projects
+Miscellaneous / Small Retired Projects

 - Twill is an old timey functional testing DSL for web applications.
 This was an attempt to use the same DSL in the browser for functional testing.